Tracing the Ice Age Trail

-There's a coffee shop on the premises that sells pastries, soup and panini, and a hot tub on the back deck of the lodge for guests.
-Its helpful owners, Lyle and Kathy Blomberg, are active in trail development, 715-767-5287.
+There's a coffee shop on the premises that sells pastries, soup and panini.
+The helpful owners, Lyle and Kathy Blomberg, are active in trail development, 715-767-5287.

-Mondeaux Flowage has nice U.S. Forest Service campgrounds, with showers, boat rentals, a camp store and a restaurant (closed Tuesdays and Wednesdays), 715-427-5746.
+Camping: Mondeaux Dam Recreation Area has nice U.S. Forest Service campgrounds, with showers, boat rentals, a camp store and the historic Mondeaux Dam Lodge.
 Reserve sites at Spearhead Point, Picnic Point and Eastwood through Recreation.Gov, 877-444-6777.

 Nature hike: The Gerstberger Pines Nature Trail through old-growth forest is two miles east of Rib Lake, south of Fawn Avenue off County Road C.